• Home

 Best Way to Use Essential Oils?

 Rosacea might have no known cause, but stress is a major factor when it comes to flare-ups.
 The best method will be the one that works for your skin.
-With rosacea, some people find aromatherapy reduces or eliminates their symptoms where others see greater benefits in applying essential oils topically to their affected areas.
+With rosacea, some people find aromatherapy reduces or eliminates their symptoms whereas others see greater benefits in applying essential oils topically to their affected areas.
 Many more use both methods.

 7 Best Essential Oils for Rosacea You’ll Want To Try Today Pinterest Image

-Prerequisites to Using Essential Oils For Rosacea
+Prerequisites to Using Best Essential Oils For Rosacea Treatment

 Remember, just because essential oils are natural doesn’t mean you can’t have a reaction.
 Facial skin is delicate.
 Performing a patch test can rule out problems.
 Swab a small area, such as inside your forearm, and wait 72 hours to see if you have an allergic reaction.
 Perform this step with your carrier oil and then again with your carrier oil containing your chosen essential oils.

 Choosing your perfect carrier oil is necessary.
 Carrier oils should be suitable for your skin type since you don’t want to clog your pores or cause more inflammation.
-Heavy carriers, such as olive oil and coconut oil, work well for dry skin, but sensitive, combination, and oily or breakout prone skin will want to choose a lightweight oil like jojoba.
+Heavy carriers, such as olive oil and coconut oil, work well for dry skin, but sensitive, combination, and oily or breakout-prone skin will want to choose a lightweight oil like jojoba.
 Sources: Cosmopolitan, Pronounce, annmarie, Herbal Academy

 While not a prerequisite, you should consider rooting out any underlying causes and triggers.
 This can be difficult for you to pinpoint.
 You might never discover what causes your rosacea, but you can bring triggers to the surface.